7 Things Renters Need To Buy a House

 1. A Qualifying Credit Score

 Credit requirements depend on the loan type and lender, but buyers can often qualify with a score as low as 580.
-Many first-time buyers worry their credit score might be too low to qualify for a mortgage approved, but that’s often not the case.
+Many first-time buyers worry their credit score might be too low to qualify for a mortgage, but that's often not the case.

 FICO scores range between 300-850, with the national average near 710.
-Check your credit score for free at AnnualCreditReport.com, or get pre-approved for a mortgage and ask you lender to share your score.
+Check your credit score for free at AnnualCreditReport.com, or get pre-approved for a mortgage and ask your lender to share your score.

 2. Proof of Job and an Income